-- o The Department believes in the importance of funding graduate students until the completion of their doctoral degrees.
+- The Department believes in the importance of funding graduate students until the completion of their doctoral degrees.
 The majority of this funding should come at the GA level.
 Although the University has a four year limit on GA funding, the Department has secured the promise of a blanket extension from the Graduate School of up to six years based on HIST's national average of time to degree.
 The Department has used this to extend some GAs into the fifth year if funding permits - o If funding does not permit extending into a fifth year, the students retain funding options through the lecturer positions for up to six years of their degree.
 This is very important since the department's time to degree has increased significantly since the last time it was measured (2004-2006).
 In that period, median time to degree was 6.1 years whereas in 2014-2016 it increased 1.65 years to 7.75 years.
-The Department believes that a steady funding source is important to improve time to degree and that even a seventh year is warranted in some cases. - 4.
-Outside Review Recommendation GAs and ABD instructors should always teach two sections of the same course in a given semester, and never more than two sections-even if they ask to do more. - Department Response/Strategy (2011): This recommendation, too, is very sound.
-Yet, the reality of the situation is that the expansion of the undergraduate enrollments has led to a situation in which our advanced G.A.s and instructors are picking up additional survey sections.
+The Department believes that a steady funding source is important to improve time to degree and that even a seventh year is warranted in some cases.

+- 4. Outside Review Recommendation GAs and ABD instructors should always teach two sections of the same course in a given semester, and never more than two sections-even if they ask to do more. - Department Response/Strategy (2011): This recommendation, too, is very sound.
+Yet, our advanced G.A.s and instructors often pick up additional survey sections, while we're often unable to schedule two sections of the same course given staffing limitations/requirements.
 An increase in the number of G.A. slots in History would alleviate the stress on the advanced doctoral students and give them more time to research and write their dissertations.
 In order to achieve this goal of reducing the workload of doctoral students, the Chair and Associate Chair will work closely with the Deans of the Graduate School and the Fulbright College to expand the number of assistantships as well as the length of time students may occupy them.